abolstery/quickhitch/README.md

 To run this application run "npm start" in the command line.

 To create a new route, do the following:
-1. Add "app.use(...)" to app.js, where the other ones are.
+1. Add "app.use(...xy...)" to app.js, where the other ones are.
-2. Create a filename.js file in the routes folder.
+2. Create a xy.js file in the routes folder.
 Have the filename correspond to where the route is going.
+Add "var xy = require('./routes/xy');" to app.js where the rest of them are.
-3. Create a file.jade file in the views folder.
+3. Create a xy.jade file in the views folder.
 The jade code will need to start with a "extends layout block content" to maintain the inheritance.